-You must leave Maple Island, but upon doing so, you must never leave Victoria Island.
+If you leave Maple Island, you must never leave Victoria Island.
 “Victoria Island” is defined as the union of: the main continent (Lith Harbour, Perion, Ellinia, Henesys, Kerning City, Nautilus Harbour, Sleepywood), the Free Market, Amoria, & Florina Beach.

 - Clarification: Maple Islanders (i.e. “islanders” in the traditional sense) are considered to be effectively vicloc for the purpose of all of these rules.
 The reason for this is that we can think of Maple Islanders as vicloc PCs who simply have not left Maple Island yet.

 You may not receive any items/mesos from PCs that are not vicloc.
-This includes (viz. all of the items in the following list are disallowed):
+This includes (that is, all of the items in the following list are disallowed):